Ann Lambert

 Ann Lambert (born 1957) is a Montreal-based Canadian playwright and author.
 Her plays include Force of Circumstance, Parallel Lines and Very Heaven.
 Her debut novel, The Birds That Stay, was published in 2019.
 She also teaches at Dawson College.

 Early life

 Lambert was born in 1957 and was raised in West Island, Quebec.

 Career

 In 2019, Lambert along with Danielle Szydlowski, Laura Mitchell, and Lambert's daughter, Alice Abracen, founded the intergenerational women's collective, Théâtre Ouest End.

 Lambert's first novel, a murder-mystery titled The Birds That Stay, was published in 2019 by Second Story Press.
 She released its sequel, The Dogs of Winter, in 2020.

-Lambert teaches English at Dawson College in Montreal.
+Lambert retired in 2020 from teaching at Dawson College in Montreal.